eclipse-cyclonedds/cyclonedds/docs/dev/volatile_msg_secure.md

 First things first, the submessage is decoded when the rtps message is received (todo).

-It is received on a builtin reader, so the builtin queue is used and ```builtins_dqueue_handler()``` is called.
+It is received on a builtin reader, so the builtin queue is used and ```ddsi_builtins_dqueue_handler()``` is called.
 That will forward the sample to the token exchange functionality, ignoring every sample that isn't related to the related participant (todo).

 ### Gaps on reader side